doublep/logview/README.md

-Out-of-the-box the mode should be able to parse standard SLF4J (Log4j, Logback) files as long as they use ISO 8601 timestamps, Apache error logs and certain UNIX files in `/var/log`.
+Out-of-the-box the mode should be able to parse standard SLF4J (Log4j, Logback) files as long as they use ISO 8601 timestamps, Apache error logs, PHP Monolog logs, and certain UNIX files in `/var/log`.

 ### Installation